 "Shibboleth is a standards based, open source software package for Web single sign-on across or within organizational boundaries.
 It allows sites to make informed authorization decisions for individual access of protected online resources in a privacy-preserving manner."

-If you are enrolled in two-factor authentication with Duo, you will be required to perform a 2FA log in when signing into any Shibboleth-supported web application.
+If you are enrolled in multi-factor authentication with Duo, you will be required to perform an MFA login process when signing into any Shibboleth-supported web application (please see the list below for which services require MFA at this time).
 For more information on Shibboleth, click here.